Best Women’s Winter Running Leggings of 2024-2025

 The blended synthetic fabric (nylon, polyester, and spandex) works double duty to retain warmth while still wicking sweat for when the run really gets going.

-Like our best overall choice, the Athleta Rainier, the Altitude Stash Tight offers a comfortable and flattering fit with a wide waistband.
+Like our best overall choice, the Athleta Rainier (review above), the Altitude Stash offers a comfortable and flattering fit with a wide waistband.
 These tights also come in a wide range of sizes, from XXS to 3X and petite, regular, and tall sizing.
+Again, we like that Athleta makes the best running tights available in plus sizing.
 Hundreds of customer reviewers agree that they fit true to size.

 There’s no reflective material on the tights.
-Still, if you plan to run in bitterly cold conditions, the Altitude Tight will keep you outside and away from the treadmill.
+Still, if you plan to run in bitterly cold conditions, the Altitude Stash will keep you outside and away from the treadmill.

-Treeline Review editor Amanda Jameson tested these last winter and agrees that these are comfortable, flattering, and warm tights.
-Most of the nearly 1,500 customer reviews awarded the Altitude Stash Tight five stars.
-Many customers rave about the warmth, quality material, compressive comfort, and flattering fit of these leggings.
+Treeline Review editor Amanda Jameson tested these for the past two winters and agrees that these are comfortable, flattering, and warm tights.
+We applaud the warmth, quality material, compressive comfort, and flattering fit of these leggings.

 Best Budget winter running tights: Under Armour ColdGear Authentics